spillerrec/cgCompress/README.md

 *Recommended*:

 A Qt plug-in with lossless webp output for higher compression.
 It is assumed that a quality of 100 will produce lossless compressed images.
 Qualities below 100 may produce lossy compressed images and this can be used for the thumbnails.
 If quality 100 *does not* produce lossless images, the result *will* be completely destroyed.
+Notice that the official webp plugin in the extra plugins module is not supported as it is only visually lossless. cgCompress stores blending information in the transparent pixels, so it will fail.

 Plug-ins for writing WebP images which supports lossless can be found here:
 - Qt4: https://github.com/stevenyao/webp